 Brett ownes and operates two dairy farms in the South Island, New Zealand.

-EVI satellite image, which is one of the many indices used on Stewart's Moneymore Dairies' home farm.
+EVI satellite image, which is one of the many indices used on Brett's Moneymore Dairies' home farm.

-NDVI satellite image, which is one of the many indices used on Stewart's Moneymore Dairies' home farm
+NDVI satellite image, which is one of the many indices used on Brett's Moneymore Dairies' home farm

 Can you tell us about your operations?